DataPsycho/StatBase/README.md

 repository.
 The package is called `neuralbase`.
 Then later the models will be imported from `neuralbase` in the notebooks and applied in the data source.
-- Chapter 1: Tour of Models
+- Chapter 1: Tour of Algorithms

 ### The Application Phase:
 The custom algorithm from building phase and other helper